Birkbeck/bsc-project-source-code-files-2024-5-ksadidar/README.md

 SOURCECODE FILE DESCRIPTIONS

 > main.py: this is the primary source code for the recommender that contains necessary codebase to perform EDA, popularity Re-ranking based recommendations and evaluations of the recommendations
-> recommender.ipynb: the python notebook for the same source code, to be used for going through EDA output, visualisations and recommender pipeline output, the notebook allows to perform further ex[eriments, if required
+> recommender.ipynb: the python notebook for the same source code, to be used for going through EDA output, visualisations and recommender pipeline output, the notebook allows to perform further experiments, if required

+LICENSE
+This project is released under MIT License.
+The codebase may be freely copied and distributed provided the source is explicitly acknowledged.